 African Language Fund

 The African Language Fund (ALF) offers limited support for students preparing for doctoral research.
 These funds may be used to defray the costs of tuition, tutoring fees, textbooks, or other language-learning materials, or to assist with travel to language programs offered elsewhere, including in African countries.
 In exceptional circumstances, ALF may also be used for other scholarly projects.
-If you wish to apply, please write a brief letter of application which includes a paragraph on your proposed doctoral research, as well as a discussion of your need for language training, your plans for undertaking it, and a budget.
-Please send applications by January 24, 2020.
+Applications should consist of a brief letter, which includes a paragraph on your proposed doctoral research, as well as a discussion of your need for language training, your plans for undertaking it, and a budget.
 No budget should exceed $1,500, and actual awards may be less.
 Consistent and committed participation in the African Studies Workshop is required of all awardees.
+Applications for the 2020/21 academic year are now closed.

 The African Language Fund is made possible by support from the Dean of the Social Sciences.